Aemetis (NASDAQ:AMTX) Posts Quarterly Earnings Results, Beats Expectations By $0.08 EPS

-Aemetis (NASDAQ:AMTX) announced its earnings results on Wednesday.
-The specialty chemicals company reported ($0.38) earnings per share for the quarter, topping the consensus estimate of ($0.46) by $0.08, Fidelity Earnings reports.
+Aemetis (NASDAQ:AMTX) issued its quarterly earnings data on Wednesday.
+The specialty chemicals company reported ($0.38) EPS for the quarter, topping the Zacks’ consensus estimate of ($0.46) by $0.08, Fidelity Earnings reports.

-AMTX has been the subject of several recent research reports.
-Evercore ISI initiated coverage on shares of Aemetis in a research note on Wednesday, July 14th.
-They set an “outperform” rating and a $25.00 target price for the company.
-Zacks Investment Research raised shares of Aemetis from a “sell” rating to a “hold” rating in a report on Monday, May 10th.
-One analyst has rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
-The stock presently has an average rating of “Buy” and an average target price of $30.50.
+AMTX has been the subject of several analyst reports.
+Evercore ISI began coverage on shares of Aemetis in a report on Wednesday, July 14th.
+They set an “outperform” rating and a $25.00 price target for the company.
+Zacks Investment Research upgraded shares of Aemetis from a “sell” rating to a “hold” rating in a research report on Monday, May 10th.
+One equities research analyst has rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Buy” and an average target price of $30.50.

 Aemetis, Inc operates as a renewable natural gas and fuels, and bio-chemicals company in North America and India.
 The company focuses on the acquisition, development, and commercialization of various technologies that replace traditional petroleum-based products.
 It owns and operates an ethanol facility in the California Central Valley near Modesto; and a renewable chemical and advanced fuel production facility on the East Coast of India.